WebKit/WebKit/Tools/Scripts/libraries/webkitexpectationspy/README.md

 5. **Architecture**: arm64, x86_64, x86, arm64_32, armv7k
 6. **Flavor**: wk1, wk2, siteisolation, etc. (freeform)

+Tokens in the same category match any of them; every category must match. `[ mac gtk Debug Release ]` applies to Debug and Release on both mac and gtk.

+### Precedence

+When several lines match a test, a later file wins over an earlier one.
+Within a file, the longest test pattern wins, then the line constraining the most categories, then the later line.

 ### Version Specifiers

 | Syntax | Meaning |